-Emphasis is being placed on calculating value, with more focus on the worth of places to people.
-The element of choice is often at the center of this calculation, as employers seek out locational advantages for business, families seek out affordable and diverse housing options, and the public sector seeks out the most efficient and cost-effective methods of providing services and facilities.
-More specifically, these imperatives include:
+Emphasis in this plan is on a "value calculation," which focuses on the worth of places to people.
+The element of choice is often at the center of this calculation, as employers seek out locational advantages for business, residents seek out affordable, walkable, and diverse housing options, and the public sector seeks out the most efficient and cost-effective methods of providing services and facilities.
+More specifically, the elements of this calculation include: